JezebelTamer/RoleComboBot/README.md

 When users have ALL required roles, they get the result role.
 When they lose ANY required role, the result role is removed.

 **Level Roles:** Roles named "Level X" (e.g., "Level 5", "Level 10") are special.
 If a combo requires "Level 5", members with "Level 10" or higher will also qualify.
+Level roles can be used as a single requirement (e.g., `!rolecombo add levelID5 resultRoleID`).

 **How to get role IDs:** Enable Developer Mode in Discord (Settings → Advanced), then right-click a role and select "Copy ID"